Public Shucking Contests & The Big Shuck

 Leo Sparta

 “Hi!
 My name is Leo Sparta.
-I work at Spartan Sea Farms and Little Buster’s oysters.
 I am super into cars and am building a Miata now!
 I love all things outdoors and all things surrounding the water.
 I run track and throw as well!”